y9ee3257/Interview_Prep/src/by_topic/trees/trees.md

    1. is bst
    2. single value tree
    3. symmetric tree
-2. do all the above problems without using a global variable, use recursion to return answer.
+2. do all the above problems without using a global variable, use by_topic.recursion to return answer.
 3.